qd-qd/sdk-tutorials/onboarding/chapter-3/2-section-2.md

 Imagine you have a blockchain network in which two alternate new blocks are suggested for the next free position in the chain.
 In [Chapter 2](ADD LINK TO CH2-MOD3), this situation was visualized as ripples spreading out from the originating nodes as if stones dropped into a pool of water.
 It is possible that other nodes would receive competing claims about the winner, but they are unlikely to receive both claims simultaneously.
 The protocol selects the block with the most transactions or with the most complex puzzle solved.

-However, if nodes within the network make different decisions about which of the competing blocks to accept, you then have a **fork**, or two competing truths.
-The chain of blocks then continues on **two different paths** in parallel: the chain of blocks splits into two strands with groups of nodes working to add new blocks to the side of the fork they are on.
-As each half of the fork is extended, the nodes on the network re-evaluate each chain for length and complexity and potentially decide which side of the fork to keep working with.
+However, latency in the network means it is possible for rival valid blocks to be accepted by different groups of nodes.
+When nodes within the network have made different decisions about which of the competing blocks to accept, you then have a **fork**, or two competing truths.
+The chain of blocks then continues on **two different paths** in parallel: the chain of blocks splits, with groups of nodes working to add new blocks to the side of the fork they are on.

+As each half of the fork is extended, the nodes on the network re-evaluate each chain for greater length and complexity and potentially decide which side of the fork to keep working with, with protocols typically prioritizing the longest chain in what is indirectly a democratic network decision.

 ![Example of a fork](/onboarding/1-introduction-blockchain/images/blockchain-forking.png)

 Each blockchain protocol provides a mechanism to _eventually_ choose a single branch of the fork.
 Forks are introduced as a **means to reach consensus even when the community does not agree to**.
 In the end, an eventual consensus is reached and the losing strand is replaced by the winner throughout the network, returning **consistency** to the states of all nodes.

-### What can cause a fork?

 Forks are often a result of changes made to the blockchain protocol (protocol upgrades) and not transactions updating the state.
 As a blockchain network evolves so does its protocol in ways that can be minor or major.
 When a block introduces a protocol change, a fork can result if it is not supported unanimously: the network separates into two groups using different versions of the blockchain protocol.